njanirudh/Augmented-Reality/README.md

 # Augmented-Reality

-Augmented reality application using OpenCV and OpenGL in python.
+This repository contains a prototype Augmented reality application using OpenCV and OpenGL python.
 Aim of this project is to make a modular AR framework using python which works on wide variety of markers and on which we can place wide variety of graphical elements.

-## Introduction

-Augmented Reality is a view of of the physical, real world environment that is augmented by synthetic computer-generated elements.
+The application takes a <config>.json file as an input and uses that to find apropriate type of marker.

 ## Installation / Usage